An itemised funeral quote: hands sorting funeral paperwork in a folder

 Funeral invoices in Australia are not standardised.
 Every provider formats them differently, bundles different items into their base package, and names the same charges by different labels.
 That alone makes it hard to put two quotes side by side and compare them fairly.

 The price ranges here are drawn from publicly available and published provider pricing reviewed in June 2026.
 Every figure is a base advertised package price unless labelled otherwise.
 Named-provider figures are indicative, change over time, and vary by branch.
-If a figure comes from consumer-reported total spend data, it is labelled as such.
+If a figure comes from a consumer survey rather than a published price, it is labelled as such.

 This is general information, not advice.
 Always request an itemised quote before signing anything.

-Published "average funeral cost" figures vary widely because they measure different things.
+Published "average funeral cost" figures vary widely because they measure different things, and none of them is an official statistic.

 These are different measurements of different things.
 Combining them produces a misleading number.
 Throughout this guide, we keep them separate.